-Completeness controls - This directly relates to the financial statement accounting assertion on completeness, which deals with whether all valid transactions are recorded and properly classified.
+Completeness controls - This directly relates to the financial statement accounting assertion of completeness, which deals with whether all valid transactions are recorded and properly classified.

-Accuracy controls - This most directly relates with the financial statement assertion on valuation or allocation.
+Accuracy controls - This most directly relates with the financial statement assertion of valuation and allocation.
 This assertion deals with whether transactions are recorded at correct amounts.
 The control category, however, is not limited to financial information, but also addresses the accuracy of other data elements.